-Despite the tremendous advancements made in eco-friendly technologies like solar and wind power, hybrid, and electric automobiles, our society – at least for the time being – is still extraordinarily dependent on fossil fuels to maintain our standard of life.
-Of course, the most important of those fossil fuels is crude oil, as it is needed for nearly every facet of modern society.
+Despite the tremendous advancements made in eco-friendly technologies like solar and wind power, hybrids , and electric automobiles, our society is still extraordinarily dependent on fossil fuels to maintain our standard of living—at least for the time being.
+Of course, crude oil is the most important fossil fuel, as it is needed for nearly every facet of modern society.

-However, although the price you pay at the pump for gasoline when you fill up your car might be the most direct example of the impact of oil on your money, there are a whole host of more indirect costs that also impact your pocketbook.
-In other words, oil affects your finances in ways that you might not be aware of daily.
+However, while the price you pay at the pump for gasoline when you fill up your car might be the most direct example of oil’s impact on your money, a whole host of more indirect costs also impact your pocketbook.
+In other words, oil affects your finances in ways you might not be aware of daily.

 Transportation Costs

-Just like the unleaded gas you use in your car, the vast and intricate network of delivery trucks that bring the products you rely on to market also depends on fossil fuels.
-Therefore, when the price of fuel rises at the pump, it not only affects what you are paying for gasoline in your car but nearly all of the goods and services you use on a daily basis as well.
+Like the unleaded gas you use in your car, the vast and intricate network of delivery trucks that bring the products you rely on to market also depend on fossil fuels.
+Therefore, when the fuel price rises at the pump, it affects not only what you are paying for gasoline in your car but nearly all of the goods and services you use daily.

-Manufacturers, distributors, and shipping companies must maintain as healthy of profit margins as possible to stay financially viable.
+Manufacturers, distributors, and shipping companies must maintain healthy profit margins to stay financially viable.
 To that point, when the price of fuel rises, those higher costs are more often than not transferred to the consumer in the form of higher price points for goods and services rather than absorbed by a company’s profit margins.
-As the price of fuel rises, it acts as an inflationary force across the entire economy that ultimately results in you, as the consumer, losing purchasing power on your money.
+As the price of fuel rises, it acts as an inflationary force across the entire economy, ultimately resulting in you, as the consumer, losing purchasing power on your money.

 Oil and Your Investments